-\CORE 1101 First-Year Cornerstone.
-(3) Fall and Spring
+\CORE 1101 Cornerstone I. (3) Fall

-The academic Cornerstone program has as its main goal to introduce entering first-semester students to what LaGrange College values in an interdisciplinary liberal arts education.
-The course balances the instructor's selected academic theme with a common set of assignments and academic skill sets.
-Together, these components are provided to enhance the creative, critical, and communicative abilities of students while engaging ethical living through servant leadership and sustainability.
+Cornerstone's primary goal is to introduce entering first-semester students to what LaGrange College values in an interdisciplinary liberal arts education.
+The course balances the instructor's field of study in small, medium, and large group settings as the group applies to a global perspective to the four pillars of service, diversity, excellence, and civility.
+Together, these components are provided to enhance the creative, critical and communicative abilities of students while engaging a life of servant leadership and sustainability.

-\CORE 1102 First-Year Orientation.
-(1) Fall and Spring
+\CORE 1102 Cornerstone II.
+(1) Spring